Mofe1015/RatedRepo/README.md

 ## Check out my latest project >> [ RATED WEBSITE](https://github.com/Mofe1015/RatedRepo)

 This ia a rating website made with REACT, JAVASCRIPT, CSS, HTML.
-It's just a simple FRONTEND project for implementing the basic workings of REACT
+It's just a simple FRONTEND project for implementing the basic workings of REACT.
+Couple of the data is mapped from a javascript list.

 So far, Auto Scroll and soe minor features have been implemented.
 I also hope to integrate Api usage, User accouts, etc.